felixleopoldo/benchpress/README.md

 $ git clone https://github.com/felixleopoldo/benchpress.git
 $ cd benchpress
 ```

+#### Notes
+If you are using a virtual machine, this folder should be located on OSX/Win and mounted int the virtual machine.
+In this way, all the files used by Benchpress are reachable from OSX/Win.

 ## Usage

 Benchpress supports five different data scenarios, built from combining different sources of graph parameters and data.